 Synthetic fragrances have seemed to make their way into most households today.
-Countless of products, including artificial candles, cleaners, air fresheners, colognes and perfumes fill the residences and daily routines of people around the world.
+Countless products, including artificial candles, cleaners, air fresheners, colognes, and perfumes fill the residences and daily routines of people around the world.
 However, are people unknowingly welcoming harmful and potentially cancer-causing products into their homes and bodies?
 According to the science, the short answer is, yes.

 According to research, 95 percent of chemicals used in synthetic fragrances are derived from crude petroleum oil.
 They also happen to contain an absurd variety of carcinogenic chemical additives like benzene derivatives, aldehydes, toluene and a myriad of other toxic substances which have links birth defects, allergies, cancer, nervous system disorders and more.

 To make matters worse, the most toxic substances of all happen to be hidden in the most commonly used products such as body and face lotions, shampoos, perfume and cologne, laundry detergent, and many other common household products.